Maintain what you have built

 A client was utilizing nearly all available features.

-Since they did not have any data monitoring or a maintenance strategy, the size of the database was growing rapidly (100+GB) and started slowing down the system.
-Eventually, the added load exceeded the capabilities of their environment and the site went down.
+Since they lacked data monitoring and a maintenance strategy, the database grew rapidly (100+ GB) and began slowing the system.
+Eventually, the added load exceeded the capabilities of their environment, and the site went down.

 In this case, the project was a large website with hundreds of thousands of pages, and over 100 million contacts, activities, and analytics entries.